aspose-ocr/Aspose.OCR-Documentation/python/developer-reference/recognition/_index.md

 This method takes [`OcrInput` object](/ocr/python-net/ocrinput/) and optional [recognition settings](/ocr/python-net/recognition-settings-common/).

-Recognition results are returned as a list of [`RecognitionResult`](https://reference.aspose.com/ocr/python-net/aspose.ocr/recognitionresult/) objects, that allow you to perform advanced manipulations with recognition results, including [automatic spelling correction](/ocr/python-net/spelling/) and [saving](/ocr/python-net/save/) results in various formats.
+Recognition results are returned as a `OcrOutput` object, that allow you to perform advanced manipulations with recognition results, including [automatic spelling correction](/ocr/python-net/spelling/) and [saving](/ocr/python-net/save/) results in various formats.

 ## Example